cpldcpu/GlowPoly/PythonTool/HELP.md

 **Sneak path free** becomes available when DC only is selected.
 It ensures DC bias doesn't create shorter paths than the solver solution, which is critical for preventing current leakage.

-**Equal current** forces all edges to carry exactly the same current, important for uniform LED brightness but may reduce available solutions.

 **Bipolar driving scheme** ensures the solution can be implemented without tristate (Z) disconnections, using only Anode (A) and Cathode (C) assignments for simpler driver electronics.

+### Current Mode

+The Current radio buttons control how current distribution is handled:

+**Default** uses exact cover solving where each edge is covered exactly once.
+This naturally results in relatively uniform current but doesn't strictly enforce equality.

+**Equal current** adds a stricter constraint requiring all edges carry identical current values.
+This is important for uniform LED brightness but may reduce available solutions.

+**Greedy (overlapping)** uses a greedy path selection algorithm that tries to minimize endpoints by allowing paths to overlap (cover the same edges).
+This can find solutions with fewer endpoints (e.g., 2 endpoints for a cube with L=3) but results in non-uniform current distribution.
+Use this when minimizing connection points is more important than uniform brightness.

 ### Advanced Settings

 **Sampling iterations** controls how many random orientations to try for complex polyhedra (>12 edges).
 The default 2000 provides good balance of speed versus quality.
 Increase this for better solutions on complex shapes.
 Small polyhedra automatically use exhaustive search.
+If you find a suboptimal solution (e.g., more endpoints than expected), try increasing iterations to 5000-10000.

 **Fixed endpoints** (only available in Fixed L mode) can be set to 0 to minimize endpoints (default) or to N>0 to use exactly N endpoints while maximizing coverage.
 This is useful when hardware has predetermined connection points.